mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 ## Argument Reference

 * `project_id` - (Required) The unique ID for the project to create the database user.
+* `provider_name` - (Required) Cloud service provider on which the servers are provisioned.
+* `name` - (Required) Name of the cluster as it appears in Atlas.
+Once the cluster is created, its name cannot be changed.

+    The possible values are:

+    - `AWS` - Amazon AWS
+    - `GCP` - Google Cloud Platform
+    - `AZURE` - Microsoft Azure
+    - `TENANT` - A multi-tenant deployment on one of the supported cloud service providers.
+Only valid when providerSettings.instanceSizeName is either M2 or M5.
+* `provider_instance_size_name` - (Required) Atlas provides different instance sizes, each with a default storage capacity and RAM size.
+The instance size you select is used for all the data-bearing servers in your cluster.
+See [Create a Cluster](https://docs.atlas.mongodb.com/reference/api/clusters-create-one/) `providerSettings.instanceSizeName` for valid values and default resources.
+* `provider_instance_size_name` - (Required) Atlas provides different instance sizes, each with a default storage capacity and RAM size.
+The instance size you select is used for all the data-bearing servers in your cluster.
+See [Create a Cluster](https://docs.atlas.mongodb.com/reference/api/clusters-create-one/) `providerSettings.instanceSizeName` for valid values and default resources.
 * `auto_scaling_disk_gb_enabled` - (Optional) Specifies whether disk auto-scaling is enabled.
 The default is true.
     - Set to `true` to enable disk auto-scaling.
     - Set to `false` to disable disk auto-scaling.